While technology can be a big distraction when it comes to study time, it can also be a huge help if used in the right way.

 GoConqr is a desktop and mobile app that allows you to create online mind maps, flash cards, quizzes and notes, plus also features lots of handy tools such as an online calendar and study planner.
 You can also create groups, discuss topics and share resources, so it’s a great way to collaborate with friends whilst studying.

 We couldn't write a list about awesome websites and not include ours in it!
-Studiosity is already being used by thousands of students around the world and it allows you to either get your draft essay/assignment/assessment reviewed and sent back to you with detailed feedback, or connect live to a real-life Subject Specialist who is online, waiting for your question during evenings and weekends.
-You might already have free access through your education provider (check here), and if not - your first 30 minutes or 2,000-word essay is only $10, so you can give it a go and see how it works.
+Studiosity is already being used for free by thousands of students around the world and it allows you to either get your draft essay/assignment/assessment reviewed and sent back to you with detailed feedback, or connect to a real-life Subject Specialist in real time, who is online, waiting for your question during evenings and weekends.
+You might already have free access through your education provider, and if not - your first 30 minutes or 2,000-word essay is only $10 AUD, so you can give it a go and see how it works.